-Stock is stated at the lower of cost or market value.
+Inventory is stated at the lower of cost or market value.
 Cost is determined using the first-in, first-out method.
-Included in stock are raw materials used in production of pre-clinical and clinical products, which have alternative future use and are charged to R&D expense when consumed.
-VIVITROL® stock that is in the distribution channel is classified as "consigned-out stock."
+Included in inventory are raw materials used in production of pre-clinical and clinical products, which have alternative future use and are charged to R&D expense when consumed.
+VIVITROL[®] inventory that is in the distribution channel is classified as "consigned-out inventory."